nadavmatalon/chitter/README.md

 ##General Description

+This repo contians my answer to __Week 7 Friday Challange__ as part of the course at [Makers Academy](http://www.makersacademy.com/).

 The core of <strong>Makers Chitter</strong> was written over a weekend as an exercise in building an instant messaging web app for students at [Makers Mcademy](http://www.makersacademy.com/).

-__Update (21.8.14):__ parts of the app were re-written (mainly the front-side) to give it a nicer look, and a toggle-button was added which enables to display the list of peeps either according to the date of posting or the author's name.

-__Update (23.8.14):__ added a new jQuery-based popup window in the main page for the sign in functionality (replacing the previous separate sign in page).
-Updated feature tests to accommodate the changes.

-In a nutshell, the guidlines for building the app were:

-* The app allows users who visit the website to view the various 'peeps' which were perviously posted.

-* In order to post peeps, however, users must register with the app.

-* Details of registered users and all their peeps are stored in a Postgresql database.

-* In terms of registration criteria, email addresses and usernames must be unique.

 The app was written in [Ruby](https://www.ruby-lang.org/en/) according to [TDD](http://en.wikipedia.org/wiki/Test-driven_development).